-Your body may be tense from sitting all day, but by no stretch of imagination is it exhausted.
+Your body may be tense from sitting all day, but by no stretch of the imagination is it exhausted.

 The story for most people is that their body is rarely ever exhausted, especially if they aren’t in active professions.

-They work in an office under artificial florescent light, they look at a computer screen all day, and the most they come to physical exertion is probably the short walk between their desk and the washroom.
+They work in an office under artificial fluorescent light, they look at a computer screen all day, and the most they come to physical exertion is probably the short walk between their desk and the washroom.

-And yet, when they get home, they lie down on the couch, pig out on takeout, rest their body, whilst continuing to stimulate their tired brains with high speed media.
+And yet, when they get home, they lie down on the couch, pig out on takeout, rest their body, whilst continuing to stimulate their tired brains with high-speed media.

-Meanwhile, they their brain continues to tire.
+Meanwhile, their brains continue to tire.